Sunday, 14th January 2018

 Jean opened her mouth to offer some kind of denial, but Julian's voice, sharp and commanding, cut through their conversation.

-"All of you," he said sharply, his arms crossed over his chest, his posture rigid.
-"Should be focusing on the game rather than such trivial matters."
+"Pack it in, all of you," he said sharply, arms crossed over his chest, posture rigid.
+"You should be focusing on the second half, not the gallery."

 “Yes, Captain,” the girls chorused in unison, like schoolkids caught whispering in the back of class, their voices laced with guilty amusement.